Apia

-Apia ([a.pi.a]) is the capital and largest city of Samoa, as well as the nation's only city.
+Apia ([a.pi.a]) is the capital and largest city of Samoa.
 It is located on the central north coast of Upolu, Samoa's second-largest island.
 Apia falls within the political district (itūmālō) of Tuamasaga.

 The Apia Urban Area (generally known as the City of Apia) has a population of 35,974 (2021 census).
 Its geographic boundaries extend from the east approximately from Letogo village in Vaimauga to the west in the newer, industrialized region of Apia which extends to Vaitele village in Faleata.

 History

 Apia was originally a small village (the 1800 population was 304), from which the country's capital took its name.
 Apia Village still exists within the larger modern capital of Apia, which has grown into a sprawling urban area that encompasses many villages.
 Like every other settlement in the country, Apia Village has its own matai (leaders) and fa'alupega (genealogy and customary greetings) according to fa'a Samoa.

 The modern city of Apia was founded in the 1850s, and it has been the official capital of Samoa since 1959.
+Seumanutafa Pogai was high chief until his death in 1898.

-The harbour was the site of a notorious 15 March 1889 naval standoff in which seven ships — from Germany, the US, and Britain —refused to leave the harbour, even though a typhoon was clearly approaching, lest the first one to move lose face.
+The harbour was the site of a notorious 15 March 1889 naval standoff in which seven ships — from Germany, the US, and Britain — refused to leave the harbour, even though a typhoon was clearly approaching, lest the first one to move lose face.
 All the ships sank or were damaged beyond repair, except for the British cruiser Calliope, which managed to leave port, travelling at a rate of one mile per hour, and was able to ride out the storm.
 Nearly 200 American and German people died.

 Western Samoa was ruled by Germany as German Samoa from 1900 to 1914, with Apia as its capital.
 In August 1914, the Occupation of German Samoa by an expeditionary force from New Zealand began.
 New Zealand governed the islands, (as the Western Samoa Trust Territory) from 1920 until Samoan independence in 1962 – first under a League of Nations Class C Mandate and then, after 1945, as a United Nations Trust Territory.

 The country underwent a struggle for political independence in the early 1900s, organised under the aegis of the national Mau movement.
 During this period, the streets of Apia were the site of non-violent protests and marches, in the course of which many Samoans were arrested.
 On what became known as "Black Saturday" (28 December 1929), during a peaceful Mau gathering in the town, the New Zealand constabulary killed the paramount chief Tupua Tamasese Lealofi III.

 During World War II the United States Navy built and operated Naval Base Upolu from 1941 to 1944.